 Local councils have the power to object to the plans if they act now, as three councils have done already: Hammersmith and Fulham, Ealing, and Liverpool City Council.

-Call on your Council to oppose the STP now before contracts are signed on 23rd December.
+Call on your Council to oppose the STP now:

 - Action you can take now to help stop the STP in your area: Ask your local Councillors to block the STP in your area - it takes 30 seconds!